pap3rhat/visualization-tools/README.md

 ```
 /TODO: matrix erklären?
 Den Teil überhaupt erwähnen?
 Für motion vectoren eigentlich egal, aber ohne is es irgendwie unvollständig

 After this last transformation every vertex's coordinates are in the final 2D window/pixel coordinates.
-If the vertices get connected back into triangles, it is the same as transforming and projecting every point within that triangle themselves into the window/pixel coordinates. /TODO: Erklärun?Prob ned
+If the vertices get connected back into triangles (*primitive assembly*), it is the same as transforming and projecting every point within that triangle themselves into the window/pixel coordinates.
+Thus what is now left is a set of *primitives* (here: triangles) in window/pixel coordinates. <br />
+Not all those primitives are, however, within the coordinate range of the screen.
+Some might not be in there at all, some might only partially be in there.
+This is, as mentioned earlier, due to not every vertex being in the view field of the virtual camera.
+All the parts that are not within the viewport range are not being *clipped*; hence why this step is called *clipping*.
+If only parts of a primitive got clipped in this step, the remains will get connected back into new triangles/new primitives.

+/TODO bild für clipping?

+/TODO rasterization hier erwähnen/erklären -> notwendig um fragment shader zu erklären

+/TODO schauen, ob das hier drunter no sinn ergibt oder ned

 What has been explained until now is just part of the forward rendering pipeline.
-There are still a few steps to follow, for example *rasterization* that computes which pixel can even be seen and which can't.
-However, those parts are not necessary to understand how the motion vectors are being calculated and thus are not explained here. /TODO: rasterization irgendwie stärker ansprechen, aber eig egal oder??
+There are still a few steps to follow in between and/or afterwards, for example lightning and shading steps.
+However, those parts are not necessary to understand how the motion vectors are being calculated and thus are not explained here. /TODO: schauen was davon doch vllt noch interesant/notwendig, bspw. rasterization, wobei eig nix davon

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### *Motion vectors*
+With the knowledge about how every vertex of a scene object is transformed and projected from 3D to 2D space, it is quite easy to understand how to calculate a motion vector for every pixel on the screen.

+As mentioned above, a motion vector is a vector that captures the per-pixel, screen-space motion of the scenes' objects from one frame to the next.
+In order to obtain such a vector for every pixel of the screen, the following things have to be know for each vertex within the scene
+1. The vertexes model-view-projection matrix of the current frame; short $MVP$ matrix (note: it might be called $MVP$ matrix, however, if a vertex if given as a column vector it might be more correct to call it $PVM$ matrix, because that is the calculation order)
+2. The vertexes model-view-projection matrix of the previous frame; short $MVP_{prev}$ matrix (note: it might be called $MVP_{prev}$ matrix, however, if a vertex if given as a column vector it might be more correct to call it $PVM_{prev}$ matrix, because that is the calculation order)
+3. If a vertex has moved within the object it is part of (so within its local coordinate system), that it moved and its old position (in its local coordinates)

+/TODO gugn was gfenau iin fragment shader kommt, wie rasterization funktioniert, ob vertex und fragment shader eklärt werden müssen (zu welchem ausmas)

+AHHHHHHHHHHHH

 <p align="right">(<a href="#readme-top">back to top</a>)</p>